MicrosoftDocs/fabric-docs/docs/onelake/onelake-unity-catalog.md

 # Integrate Unity Catalog with OneLake

-This scenario shows how to synchronize Unity Catalog Delta tables to OneLake using shortcuts.
+This scenario shows how to integrate Unity Catalog Delta tables to OneLake using shortcuts.
 After completing this tutorial, you’ll be able to automatically sync your Unity Catalog Delta tables to a Microsoft Fabric lakehouse.

 ## Prerequisites